Clean Energy Growth Proves Resilient Through a Turbulent 2020

-Over the past 10 extraordinary years, the United States has fundamentally overhauled how it produces, delivers and consumes energy.
-The 2020 edition of the Sustainable Energy in America Factbook – produced for the Business Council for Sustainable Energy by BloombergNEF, looks at the U.S. energy transformation of the past decade (2010 – 2019) and provides the annual update on the progress of energy efficiency, natural gas and renewable energy sectors in 2019 in America.
+The Sustainable Energy in America Factbook – produced annually for the Business Council for Sustainable Energy by BloombergNEF — provides valuable year-over-year data and insights on the American energy transformation and progress of energy efficiency, natural gas and renewable energy sectors.

 The Sustainable Energy in America Factbook was commissioned by the BCSE and supported by the generous contributions of the following sponsors:

 The Business Council for Sustainable Energy and BloombergNEF created the Factbook to arm policymakers, journalists, and industry professionals with up-to-date, accurate market information about the U.S. energy landscape.